 About 30,000 tons per year is counted as diverted under California law.

-News article: San Francisco's Trash Inspectors Get Up Earlier Than You Do
+News: San Francisco's Trash Inspectors Get Up Earlier Than You Do (The Atlantic)

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.